 It’s easy to forget that we’re looking at earbuds; after all, Samsung packs plenty of technology into both pairs of Galaxy Buds.
 When push comes to shove, though, we can’t forget the importance of sound quality.
 Both headsets are tuned by Samsung subsidiary AKG but the audio reproduction varies between the two models.
 You can choose between a few EQ presets including normal, soft, dynamic, clear, and treble boost with the Galaxy Buds.
 The Samsung Galaxy Buds Plus offers a bass boosts option, too, via the Samsung Wearable app.

 Because sound quality will come down to your personal preference, we’re calling this a draw again.
 Both the Galaxy Buds and Galaxy Buds Plus offer three sets of ear and wing tips, allowing users to find optimal audio isolation and reproduction.

-The Samsung Galaxy Buds Plus are the better earbuds, so why get the Galaxy Buds are still a good deal
+The Samsung Galaxy Buds Plus are the better earbuds, but the Galaxy Buds are still a good deal